matthewnitschke/ko-lightbox/README.md

 #Options
-There are currently two options you can pass into the component
+These options are passed into the params on the component

 | Option Key  | Default Value | Explination |
 |-------------|---------------|-------------|